Maskot / Getty Images

 • No annual fee

-• Upgrade to unsecured card after 18 months of on-time payments
+• May upgrade to an unsecured card after 18 months of on-time payments

 Cons

-Who should skip: If you have more than $2,500 to put down for deposit, shoot for a card with an even higher credit limit.
+Who should skip: If you’re willing to put down more than $2,500 for a deposit, you may want to shoot for a card with an even higher credit limit.

 Comparing the best high-limit secured credit cards